My mention is #10 (above lower right). I really did have the last word as it’s on the very last page as well! Thanks House Beautiful.

 “Decorating is about the big picture.
 If you say ‘I’d like a pink lamp,’ and I just go get a pink glazed ceramic lamp, you should fire me.
 What a decorator does is bring you a blue and white Delft lamp and say, “This would look perfect in a pink room.”
 Jeffrey Bilhuber

-I love that he said this out loud because it’s so true!
-For example, when I ask my clients what colour sofa they want, they quite often say “charcoal” but they never end up with one if they hire me because my goal is to give people confidence to surround themselves with colours that make them happy.
+For example, when I ask my clients what colour sofa they are considering, they quite often say “charcoal” but they never end up with one if they hire me because my goal is to give people confidence to surround themselves with colours that make them happy.

 “In Decorators Math, 1 + 1 = 3.
 The objects we bring together add up to more than just a bunch of things.
 When you hire me, you hire a decorator, not a resourcer.”
 Jeffrey Bilhuber